-Puts forward legislation Directs regulators and ombudsmen Sets rent rules
+Puts forward legislation.
+Directs regulators and Ombudsmen Sets rent rules

-Tenant and leaseholder involvement is crucial to implementing the changes and we have set out how we intend to do this over the next 3 years in this strategy in consultation with our Tenants' Panel.
+Tenant and leaseholder involvement is crucial to implementing the changes and we have set out how we intend to do this over the next 3 years within this strategy and in consultation with our Tenants' Panel.